syncfusion-content/xamarin-docs/Xamarin/SfListView/LoadMore.md

 ---
 layout: post
 title: Load More in SfListView
-description: Describes about the Load More behavior in SfListView.
+description: Describes about the Load More behavior in Syncfusion ListView.
 platform: xamarin
 control: SfListView
 documentation: ug